Including positions for giving birth in your labor plans

 Kneeling for Birth

 This position results in some of the best birth outcomes for both moms and babies, is easy to do, and is very safe.
 Kneeling while resting on a support can be one of the most effective birthing positions that allow your pelvis to open and move as it needs to make the most room for your baby to be born; it helps your contractions to work effectively, your baby to move with gravity and reduces the chance of a tear that needs stitches.
 Many women/birthing people find kneeling the most comfortable and effective position to birth when they have an unmedicated natural birth.

 There are some useful products that can help maintain upright positions during labor and birth that you may find helpful.
 These include:

-- Birthing Bar– this is attached to a hospital bed and can help you balance in a squat while keeping you in an upright position.
+- Birthing Bar– attached to a hospital bed to help you balance in a squat while keeping you in an upright position.

 - Birthing Ball-this is actually a rubber or PVC gym ball but can be useful in early labor

-- Peanut Ball– this is a ‘peanut’ shaped gym ball (as above), useful for those that choose an epidural as it can be positioned between their knees as the side lay
+- Peanut Ball– a ‘peanut’ shaped gym ball (as above).
+Useful if an epidural is in place when positioned between or under the knees.

 Discover the many benefits of an upright birthing position with the help of innovative modern birth support that promotes mobility and comfort for the best labor and birth experience.
 Visit us here to learn more about the Comfortable Upright Birth (CUB)!